What is Crossbite? Signs You Shouldn’t Ignore

 What Causes Crossbite?

 • Genetics: Just like your eye color or hair type, jaw size and tooth positioning can be inherited from your parents.
-If you have a small upper jaw or large lower jaw due to genetics, this can increase the risk of developing a crossbite.
+If you have a small upper jaw or a large lower jaw due to genetics, this can increase the risk of developing a crossbite.

 • Early tooth loss: If a baby tooth falls out too soon, the nearby teeth might shift into the empty space.
 This disrupts the natural order in which permanent teeth should erupt.
-As a result, the permanent teeth might come in crooked or overlapping incorrectly, which can cause a crossbite.
+As a result, the permanent teeth might come in crooked or overlap incorrectly, which can cause a crossbite.

 • Accidents or injuries: Accidents or injuries that hit your jaw can damage the bones underneath your teeth.
 This damage can then affect how your teeth line up.
 Depending on how serious the injury is, it could lead to a crossbite.